arhankundu99/WeCare/README.md

 # WeCare
-An android app for donation of food, clothes, books and blood
+An android app for donation of food, clothes, books and blood which uses firebase database

 ## Account Registration and Login
 <table>